EdoardoVignati/OneClassLogger_Java/README.md

 You can specify the path in two ways:

-- in the source code during the declaration on the logger
+- in the source code during the declaration of the logger
 - as a JVM option with the ```-Dlog=/path/to/log.options``` flag

 The file has a very simple format.
 Each row determines a new logging rule.